gabrielSpassos/sandbox-C-studies/README.md

 # C Repository

 ## C Studies

-Codes were made to run at Windows
+Some codes were made to run at Windows.